 Partners understand that many parents and carers feel powerless and feel they do not have a voice in a complex and hard to navigate system.
 We do not offer joined up solutions and approaches across the Local Area Partnership resulting in age becoming a barrier to accessing services, and processes and systems are not clear enough.
+Families tell us of performance issues across partners, particularly with waiting times, and of difficulty finding information to help them identify the right services to support their children and young people.
 We acknowledge that while we actively seek feedback, we could do more to capture views about experiences of the system as a whole, and to use the feedback we are receiving to improve our services and the journey of children and young people with SEND through the system.

-Since changing to the new ways of working for SENA it has made everything much harder we don't have a person to call we did before Carer 2024
+Since changing to the new ways of working for SENA it has made everything much harder we don't have a person to call we did before

+Carer 2024